Indigenous Community Support Fund: needs-based funding requests

 - Please list:

-- If your application has multiple activities or sub-activities, provide a prioritized list, in case your application can only be partially funded
+- If your request has multiple activities or sub-activities, provide a prioritized list, in case your request can only be partially funded

 - Joint requests must list all the partners and what their roles and activities will be

 - National or regional organizations that will distribute the funding to service delivery organizations must list those organizations and how funding would be allocated

 Email your request to:

 Please do not send links to files in the Cloud as we cannot access them.
 Contact us by email and we will help find an alternative.

-Only applications submitted electronically will be considered.
-We will confirm receipt of your application and may contact you for further clarification.
+Only requests submitted electronically will be considered.
+We will confirm receipt of your request and may contact you for further clarification.

 Requests will be assessed against the selection criteria below once they are received.